EddySafc/e-react-native-team-pickle-random/README.md

 # Team-Pickle-fe

-A React Native app for selecting even sides for a 5 aside football game.
+A React Native app for selecting even sides for a 5 aside football game